NeerajSomani04/LendingClub-2017Q2/README.md

 # LendingClub-2017Q2
-Python Machine Learning Project on Lending Club Dataset for 2017-Q2 Data Set.
+Python Machine Learning Project on Lending Club Dataset for 2017-Q2.

 Below are some of the Questions that we are planning to analyze: